 So, there we have it.
 It makes sense for employers to embrace flexible working, and it really could be the answer you’re looking for when it comes to reducing stress and finding that all-important work/life balance.
 With the new technology that phones offer, there’s so many ways to make your life that bit easier.
 And if you fancy joining us at Three, feel free to find out more about us and our current vacancies.

 Having your own business

 And for the ultimate in flexible working, you can’t beat having your own business.
-More and more people are seeing the benefits of starting up on their own and staying connected with simple, great value business phone, Mobile Broadband and SIM only plans on Three.
-Get in touch with our specialist business team to find out how we can keep you connected on the Best Network for Data.
+More and more people are seeing the benefits of starting up on their own and staying connected with simple, great value business phones, Business Broadband and Business SIM only plans on Three.
+Get in touch with our specialist business team to find out how we can keep you connected.